expo/expo/packages/expo-splash-screen/README.md

 #### Returns

-A `Promise` that resolves when preventing autohiding succeeded.
+A `Promise` that resolves to `true` when preventing autohiding succeeded and to `false` if the native splash screen is already prevented from autohiding (subsequent call to this method).
-`Promise` rejection most likely means that native splash screen cannot be prevented from autohiding (it's already hidden at the moment of calling this method or the splash screen is already prevented from autohiding (subsequent call to this method)).
+`Promise` rejection most likely means that native splash screen cannot be prevented from autohiding (it's already hidden at the moment of calling this method).

 ### `SplashScreen.hideAsync()`